 Alright, you’ve had the honest conversation and you’ve planned to cover the tax bill.
 What other issues could there possibly be in bequeathing property?

 Let’s say you’ve got three children.
 You’ve left the family home to the oldest and the cottage to the youngest, but what about your middle child?
 The plan is to have the rest of your estate go to her, but what’s that going to look like, especially if you plan on living to 95?
 Potentially the cottage and home will be worth double what they are today and you’ll have spent everything else, leaving nothing for your poor, forgotten middle child.
 This concern of equalizing the estate to ensure things are divided fairly among your beneficiaries is becoming a more complex process as families move away from the nuclear family of the 1950s and are increasingly diverse.

 For many Canadians, real estate makes up a significant part of their net worth and future estate.
 It only makes sense to plan for the inevitable by making sure your intentions are clear and by setting up a clean, tax-efficient transfer of real property to your beneficiaries.

 I’ve touched only the tip of the iceberg on estate planning for real property.
-Before you make any decisions or implement any strategies, be sure to talk to a Certified Financial Planner who will help you through this planning process.
+Before you make any decisions or implement any strategies for bequeathing property, be sure to talk to a Certified Financial Planner who will help you through this planning process.